kebaldwi/DNAC-TEMPLATES/README.md

 * [Building Templates](./Templates.md#building-templates) - This section will explain how to build a template on DNAC
 * [Onboarding Templates](./Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use
 * [DayN Templates](./DayN.md#day-n-templates-and-flows) - This section will explain how to use templates for ongoing changes to the network
+* [Advanced Velocity](./AdvancedVelocity.md#advanced-velocity) - This section will dive into Advanced Velocity examples

 ## Examples
 These examples must be used with two conditions: